The Adult education team is there to help you

 discuss their career plans with the College careers advisers.

-Students are welcome to use the College library.
+Students are welcome to register as borrowers.
 A specific library services leaflet is available in the 'Related

 Information’ section on this page.

-The library offers access to a wide range of print and non-print resources including books, periodicals, audio CDs and DVDs.
+The library offers access to a wide range of print and non-print resources including books, periodicals and DVDs.

-These opening times are only available for adult students to borrow or return loans.
+These opening times are for Adult Education students to borrow or return loans only, and not for study purposes.

 (adjacent to café direct).
 Computers are also available in this area for students who are registered College computer-users.

-As part of the College’s mission to create a safe environment for all students, it is essential that adult students visiting
+As part of the College’s mission to create a safe environment for all students, it is essential that Adult Education students visiting

 the College before 6.00pm wear a visitors’ badge, collected at the College reception.
-In addition, adult students must produce their
+In addition, Adult Education students must produce their

-Adult Education student card when they visit the library.
+Adult Education Library card when they visit the library.

 Additional support is available for study related costs including equipment, books, transport for those